Adam-Collier/portfolio-site/content/snippets/css.md

 ### The Stack layout

-Utilising the "Lobotomised Owls" selector we can create more consistent spacing between the elements on our pages.
-Essentially what we are telling the browser is if this element has a previous sibling, give this element some margin top.
+Utilising the "Lobotomised Owls" selector we can create more consistent spacing between elements on our pages.
+Essentially we are telling the browser to only apply margin top to those elements which have a previous sibling.

 ```css
 .stack {